deeptavker/riemann_solver/README.md

 - dF/dx + dF/dt = 0     Given initial F
 - dF/dt + F\*dF/dx = 0    Given initial F

-Also, periodicity in [-1,1] is assumed.

 To add:

 - XSPH Velocity correction for particles
 - Variable particle velocities support : EGN as an evolving vector field
 - More equations for simulating cases such as [sod shocktube](https://en.wikipedia.org/wiki/Sod_shock_tube)
-- Generalise periodicity from [-1,1] to any arbitary domain